 If you were recently involved in a car accident, do not hesitate to seek medical treatment and examination.
 Only a doctor can determine the severity and extent of your injuries.

 Call us at 239-631-5445 or use our online contact form to schedule an appointment at our office in Naples.
-Our team of medical professionals at Naples Community Injury Center is standing by, ready to help, and dedicated to providing you the best care possible for car accident injuries in Naples.
+Our team of medical professionals at Naples Community Injury Center is standing by, ready to help.
+We are dedicated to providing you with the best care possible for car accident injuries in Naples.